jinghuazhao/software-notes/seq.md

 cd pindel
 ./INSTALL ../htslib
 ```
-It is `standard' to have complaints about pindel.cpp, bddate.cpp and genotyping.cpp,
+It is 'standard' to have complaints about pindel.cpp, bddate.cpp and genotyping.cpp,
 for `abs()` rather than `fabs()` from the header file `cmath` have been used.
 The
 issue goes away when `abs` is replaced with `fabs` and in the case of bddata.cpp,
 it is also necessary to invoke the header, i.e.,